RustScan/RustScan/README.md

 [https://github.com/brandonskerritt/RustScan/releases](https://github.com/brandonskerritt/RustScan/releases)

-Run the commpand `dpkg -i` on the file.
+Run the command `dpkg -i` on the file.

 Note: sometimes you can double click the file to achieve the same result.